seanchen513/dcp/README.md

 - 173 - flatten a nested dictionary and namespace keys with periods

 ### Dynamic Programming
+- 12 - given staircase with N steps, find number of ways to climb staircase [math]
 - 49 - find max sum of any contiguous subarray in O(n) time
 - 75 - longest increasing subsequence
 - 283 - given int N, return first N regular numbers (evenly divide some power of 60)